AutoFR: Automated Filter Rule Generation for Adblocking: Introduction

-Fig.~\ref{fig:fla} shows the workflow of a \fla{}, which involves roughly the following steps: (1) select a network request to block; (2) design a filter rule that corresponds to this request and apply it on the site; (3) visually inspect the page to evaluate if the filter rule blocks ads and/or causes breakage and; (4) repeat for other network requests and rules; since modern sites are highly dynamic, and often more so in response to adblocking~\cite{cvinspectorndss,AlrizhaErrors,Zhu_DisruptAA,chen2021jssignatures}, the \fla{} may also need to revisit the site multiple times to ensure the rule is effective; and (5) stop when a set of filter rules can adequately block ads without causing breakage.
+Fig.~\ref{fig:fla} illustrates the workflow of a \fla{} \major{for creating rules for a particular site:} (1) select a network request to block; (2) design a filter rule that corresponds to this request and apply it on the site; (3) visually inspect the page to evaluate if the filter rule blocks ads and/or causes breakage and; (4) repeat for other network requests and rules; since modern sites are highly dynamic, and often more so in response to adblocking~\cite{cvinspectorndss,AlrizhaErrors,Zhu_DisruptAA,chen2021jssignatures}, the \fla{} usually revisits the site multiple times to ensure the rule remains effective; and (5) stop when a set of filter rules can adequately block ads without causing breakage.

-We ask: \textit{how we can minimize the manual effort of \fla{} by automating the process of generating and evaluating adblocking filter rules?} We propose \tool{} to automate each of the aforementioned steps, as illustrated in Fig. \ref{fig:formulation}.
-We make the following key contributions.
+We ask the question: \textit{how can we minimize the manual effort of \fla{s} by automating the process of generating and evaluating adblocking filter rules?} We propose \tool{} to automate each of the aforementioned steps, as illustrated in Fig.~\ref{fig:formulation}, and \major{we make the following contributions.}